-There you see at the above left (according to the effect) the label "Page 1/1".
-After you have added a page (see below) you see the label "Page 2/2".
+At the above left in the Pages menu (according to the effect) you see the label "Page 1/1".
+After you have added a page you see the label "Page 2/2".
 After an additionally added page "Page 3/3" appears, etc. With the help of the right arrow you can move forward through the pages.
 The left arrow displays the previous page.